"Adopt the pace of nature: her secret is patience."

 Trusts the process: Growth takes time and cannot be forced.

-Applies steady heat: Maintains consistent effort without burning out or giving up.
+Applies steady heat: Maintains consistent effort without burning out.

 Waits for readiness: Recognizes when conditions are right and when they are not.